-Spooky Trails: National Trust and other woodland societies offer fang-tastic Halloween themed trails under moonlight.
+Spooky Trails: National Trust and other woodland societies offer fang-tastic Halloween-themed trails under the moonlight.
 Find creepy bugs, discover haunting happenings, or grab popcorn for an unnerving movie night under the stars.

 Creepy CarnEvils: If you're a family of thrill-seekers, you might pop to a pop-up carnival and hitch a ride on a ghost train, dodge ghouls on the bumper cars, or bag yourself a boo-tiful prize hooking a duck.

 Alarming Illuminations: Avoid the shadows and save yourself from darkness this Halloween as you creep by and around a spectrum of lights, colours and oversized pumpkins, spiders and other flashing delights at a local light show.

-Dreadful Drama: The world is a stage this Halloween, and there are a range of fright fest productions being held to commemorate the monster in the closet, scarecrows in corn fields and witches and their cauldrons.
+Dreadful Drama: The world is a stage this Halloween, and there's a range of fright fest productions being held to commemorate the monster in the closet, scarecrows in corn fields and witches and their cauldrons.

 Monster Mash: All hooked up on candy, there's no better place for kids to release energy than a full moon dance, with classic horror tracks, blood punch to quench your thirst, and a chance to dress in your scary best.

 Do you remember how thrilling it was to dress in the scariest costume you could find before heading out into the lamp-lit streets of your quiet neighbourhood?
 Candy bag in hand, you take in the decor of local homes: pumpkins on doorsteps and eerie illuminations hanging on walls.
 It takes time plucking the courage to knock on a stranger's door to silently squeal out the phrase 'trick or treat'.
 Of course, you're always greeted with Halloween cheers and treats to start your eve with an adrenaline rush.

 Trick or treat can be a blast or a way for children and parents to spend quality time together.
-It inspires children to develop communication and creative skills where the reward is a delicious treat.
+It inspires children to develop communication and creative skills, and the reward is a delicious treat!